 The bMECH lab sits at the interface of medicine and engineering.
 Our biomechanics research utilizes mechanical theory, experimental characterization, and computational modeling to explore the multiscale and adaptive response of biological systems.
 We focus on investigating pulmonary function through an engineering lens, seeking solutions to scientific questions surrounding lung disease.
 We aim to enable and develop predictive technologies and optimize innovative strategies for medical intervention.

-The bMECH lab was awarded a grant through Eurosemillas and the Office of Technology Partnerships to develop lung diagnostic technology
+The bMECH lab was awarded a grant through Eurosemillas Technology Acceleration Program and the Office of Technology Partnerships to develop lung diagnostics

-Congrats Talha for being awarded the National Barry Goldwater Scholarship!
+Congrats Talha for being awarded the National Goldwater Scholarship!

 The Entrepreneura Summit has invited Prof. Eskandari to be a speaker and moderator at the Possibilities for Women in STEM session